 The goal of enrichment is to give our parrots choices (like they'd have in the wild) and to draw out their natural behaviors.

-(To learn more about enrichment and the incredible benefits it can have, check out this blog post.)
+(To learn more about enrichment and the incredible benefits it can have, check out the blog post The Benefits of Enrichment and How to Get Started.)

 Each of the categories below describe how the activity encourages your parrots natural behaviors.